TrellixVulnTeam/swahilipython_SCMU/Doc/library/idle.rst

 For example, restart the Shell and enter ``itertools.count(``.
 A calltip appears because Idle imports itertools into the user process for its own use.
 (This could change.)
 Enter ``turtle.write(`` and nothing appears.
-Idle does not import turtle.
+Idle does not agiza turtle.
 The menu or shortcut do nothing either.
-Enter ``import turtle`` and then ``turtle.write(`` will work.
+Enter ``agiza turtle`` and then ``turtle.write(`` will work.

-In an editor, import statements have no effect until one runs the file.
-One might want to run a file after writing the import statements at the top, or immediately run an existing file before editing.
+In an editor, agiza statements have no effect until one runs the file.
+One might want to run a file after writing the agiza statements at the top, or immediately run an existing file before editing.

 .. _code-context: